zendesk/demo_apps/modal_sample_app/README.md

 # Modal Sample App

-This sample app illustrates the usage of modal specific events, and two ways of invoking a modal.
+This Sample App illustrates the usage of modal specific events, and two ways of invoking a modal.

 ### The following information is displayed: